 Main Content Start

-You may pay your balance due in full by your payment due date, or you can elect to enroll in a NWACC payment plan and pay in installments over time.
+You may pay your balance due in full when you register for classes, or you can elect to enroll in a payment plan and pay in installments over time.
 The optional payment plan is designed to help you spread out your account balance over a series of regular installments.

 - Making a partial payment does not automatically enroll you in a payment plan.